The Corruptor: Soundtrack

-The soundtrack of The Corruptor features underground hip hop songs by artists including Mobb Deep, Spice 1 and Mystikal.
+The soundtrack of The Corruptor features underground hip-hop songs by artists including Mobb Deep, Spice 1 and Mystikal.
 The original score for The Corruptor contains music composed by Carter Burwell.

 Reception

 Critical reception

 The movie received mixed reviews from critics and audience.
+Metacritic, which uses a weighted average, assigned the a score of 56 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one and a half out of four stars and wrote, "Even when it's transplanted to the streets of New York's Chinatown, as The Corruptor is, the Hong Kong action genre has certain obligatory requirements.
 Low-angle shots of bad guys looming over the camera, for example.
 And the sound of a metallic whoosh when there's a quick cut from one scene to the next.
 And what seems like more dialogue during action scenes than before and after them...
 Director James Foley is obviously not right for this material.
 It's a shame, actually, that he's even working in the genre since his gift is with the intense study of human behavior..."